-The main teaching language is English, but also Finnish at certain level is needed at clinical practice.
+The main teaching language is English, but also Finnish at certain level (B1-level) is needed at clinical practice.
 The studies consist of core and professional studies, free-choice studies, the Bachelor's thesis and practical training.
 Studies contain lectures, network and simulation teaching, independent studies and clinical practice.

 The objective of the core studies is that the student develops his or her skills in communications and internationalism, adopts evidence-based work methods as a healthcare expert and acquires the language skills needed in the profession.
 During the professional studies the student will develop in addressing health problems of people of different ages and will become familiar with the essential problem areas and adaptations in his or her respective professional field.

 The work placement is an essential part of the studies.
 Part of the training placement is completed as class and simulation exercises in a classroom environment, where the student practices and develops his or her basic skills.
 The other part of training is completed as clinical practice in working life.

 How to Apply?

 More information at Studyinfo

 At Studyinfo you'll find